anthology-inc/formsbuilder-sequence-templates/README.md

-# fb-sequence-templates
+# Forms Builder Sequence and Workflow Templates

-Forms Builder sequence and workflow templates
+These sequence and workflow templates are helpful examples to get you started.
+You can download these export files and import them into your Forms Builder designer.